-Welcoming activity Idea year with Student information activity to get to know your new students and their goal(s) for the graph of the classroom community building: talking circles/development of classroom norms a student input/ask-it basket for student questions 9 the Review classroom processes and school expectations phrased in a positive ways to outline expected behaviours; explicitly teach routines as necessary; stat Have an exit card reflection activity for the end of the first day, including a guiding ement for tomorrow
+D.W.L. ☐ Welcoming activity; ☐ Student information activity to get to know your new students and their goal(s) for the year; ☐ Classroom community building: talking circles/development of classroom norms; ☐ with student input/ask-it basket for student questions; ☐ Review classroom processes and school expectations phrased in a positive ways to outline the expected behaviours; ☐ explicitly teach routines as necessary; ☐ Have an exit card reflection activity for the end of the first day, including a guiding statement for tomorrow.